Ptisana salicina: Description

 The green cane-like leaf stalks are 1 to 3 metres long.
 The young fronds are protected as they uncoil by a large ear-shaped basal lobe at the base called a stipule.
 The glossy, dark green fronds are 4 metres, sometimes 5 metres long and 2 metres wide.
 The juvenile fronds are less robust, and wilt quickly if exposed to sunlight.
 In the Kawhia area, a distinctive form is sometimes encountered, which has crested tips on the adult leaflets.
 Specimens of suitable age may produce spores at any time in the year.

 Propagation

 Propagation is difficult.
-King fern can be grown from spores, but this is extremely slow.
+It can be grown from spores, but this is extremely slow.
 It is sometimes offered for sale in nurseries that specialise in native plants.